CJ Baker is a published writer who recently started the podcast "Ongoing History of Protest Music."

 Regardless of one's religious or philosophical beliefs, it is hard to deny that the Bible is hugely influential.
 It is hard to dispute its cultural impact.
 This impact can be seen in different fields of art, and the world of secular music is no exception.

-Right now we will consider a list of 10 songs inspired by the Bible.
+Let's consider music that has been inspired by the Bible.
 I intentionally avoided music by artists of faith-based music.
 The songs I chose are performed by those that are generally viewed as secular artists.
 It includes a diverse group of artists.
 It also includes songs from what would appear to be unlikely sources.

 The list is presented in chronological, not numerical order.